Updated for Version 3.7

 Quicken

 Fischl’s A4 Passive allows her to be a fantastic choice for off-field DPS in Aggravate teams.
-She is still a viable option in Spread teams, but her personal damage output and Electro application tend to be lessened since her A4 will not trigger on Spread.
+She is still a viable option in Spread teams, but her personal damage output and Electro application tend to be lessened since her A4 does not trigger on Spread.

 Example Teams